Techtonica/curriculum/javascript/javascript-7-oop.md

 A class is the set of properties that describe an item, properties that make sense belonging all together in a single object.
 In the example above, all the information about a book is contained in the `book` object and all the information about a borrower is contained in the `borrower` object.
 Properties about a book are not stored inside a `borrower` object, and vice versa.

 Methods (aka functions) can be part of objects too, you can think of them as functions that are attached (or bound) to the object.
 For example, a method called `summary()` can return a one-line summary about a book.
 Or, a method called `checkOut()` would make sense on a `borrower` object.
-It would not be relevant for a `book` object to have that method, because the `book` object would never check anything out of the library.
+It would not be relevant for a `borrower` object to have a method `summary()`, because the `borrower` object does not contain any text that needs to be summarized.

 This process of deciding what properties and methods belong to a particular class is sometimes called "abstraction" and is all part of the object-oriented programming experience.
 It is very similar to the thought process by which we decide the columns that go into a database table.
 A table called `books` would probably have very similar columns as the properties found in the `Book` class.